SurajSajjan/ACSDataAnalysis/README.md

 Exploratory data analysis has been performed and various findings are visualized.
 For some findings, stastistical analytics methods such as Linear Regression and ANOVA have been used.

-Please refer the file ACSDataAnalysis_Report for the detailed project report.
+Please refer the file ACS_DataAnalysis_Report for the detailed project report.